mobilinkd/tnc4-firmware/README.md

 must pull the USB_CE down hard, and this is only possible in the stop modes.
 In addition, when connected to a VUSB

+### Power Test Cases

+Current consumption when the TNC is connected is dependent on the modem type selected.

+When the TNC is powered on and disconnected, it should draw about 12mA.

+When the TNC is in low-power mode (OFF), it should draw less than 5uA.
+At full charge, the battery will last 20 years at 5uA.
+The self-discharge rate of the battery is significantly higher.

+The tests must verify that for each of these cases, the current consumption is within spec.

+ 1. Battery Power
+    1. TNC In Low-Power State
+        1. Power Button (>3.4V)
+           * Must power on and work normally.
+        1. Power Button (<3.4V)
+           * Must indicate low battery power and return to low-power mode.
+           * Must power on when USB connected.
+           * Battery level is never re-checked.
+Requires USB power to power on.
+    1. TNC In Run Mode Disconnected
+        1. Power Button
+           * Must not power off if held for less than 2 seconds.
+           * Must enter low-power mode when held for 2 or more seconds.
+        1. Battery Check > 3.4V
+           * TNC continues to operate normally.
+        1. Battery Check <= 3.4V
+           * Must indicate low battery power and enter low-power mode.
+    1. TNC In Run Mode Connected BT
+        1. Power Button
+           * Must not interfere with connection state or modem operation when held for less than 2 seconds.
+           * Must enter low-power mode when held for 2 or more seconds.
+        1. Battery Check > 3.4V
+           * Must not interfere with connection state or modem operation.
+           * TNC continues to operate normally.
+        1. Battery Check <= 3.4V
+           * Must indicate low battery power and enter low-power mode.
+           * Bluetooth connection lost.
+        1. Must test multiple scenarios
+           * AFSK Modem Receiveing
+           * AFSK Modem Transmitting
+           * Config app various states
+ 1. USB Power
+    1. TNC In Low-Power State
+        1. USB Power Connected Less Than 2 Seconds
+           * TNC returns to low-power state.
+        1. USB Power Connected More Than 2 Seconds
+           1. While in normal low power mode
+              * Wake, negotiate power, return to low-power mode.
+           1. While in low power mode, battery low
+              * Wake, negotiate power.
+           1. While in low power mode, Power On Via USB enabled.
+              * USB power must be present for >2 seconds.
+              * Wake, negotiate power.